 Second, we need to consider that not all links are created equally.
-Links can have different value, based on which page they are located on and where they come from and how anchor text is phrased.
+Links can have a different value, based on which page they are located on, where they come from, and how anchor text is phrased.

 To analyze backlinks, you need a backlink database tool.
 For a serious analysis, you’re going to need a paid plan to one of the best tools.
 I recommend Ahrefs or Majestic.

 They are, by far, the 2 most comprehensive backlink database tools.
 These are referred to as site explorer tools, examining the backlinks to ensure they are working properly and serving you well.

 When you want to analyze a specific page (from a SERP), you’ll simply plug it into the textbox on one of these tools.